aws/aws-sigv4-auth-cassandra-java-driver-plugin/README.md

 ### Configuration

-Set the Region explicitly in your `advanced.auth-provider.class` configuration (see example below), by specifying the `advanced.auth-provider.aws-region` property.
+Set the Region explicitly in your `advanced.auth-provider` configuration (see example below), by specifying the `advanced.auth-provider.aws-region` property.

 ## Assume IAM Role Configuration

-You must configure the AWS Region that the plugin will use when authenticating using mechanism mentioned above.
-You can also specify IAM Role (including cross-account IAM role) configuraiton using one of the 2 methods:
+You can specify an IAM role to assume for access to KeySpaces using either the constructor or the driver configuration file
-* Constructor
-* Configuration

 ### Constructor

-One of the constructors for `software.aws.mcs.auth.SigV4AuthProvider` takes two String , first represening the region and second one representing IAM role ARN.
+One of the constructors for `software.aws.mcs.auth.SigV4AuthProvider` takes two Strings , the first representing the region and the second representing the ARN of the IAM role to assume.

 ### Configuration

-Set the IAM Role explicitly in your `advanced.auth-provider.class` configuration (see example below), by specifying the `advanced.auth-provider.aws-role` property.
+Set the IAM Role explicitly in your `advanced.auth-provider` configuration (see example below), by specifying the `advanced.auth-provider.aws-role` property.

 ## Add the Authentication Plugin to the Application